w00kie-n00kie/TheWinchester/README.md

 The Wincheser is a mini overhaul mod that is aimed to extend the vanilla game rather than totally change everything.
 Expect more zombies (A LOT more...), items that degrade and new game/video options that allow the user to choose how they would like to play the mod.

+New things will be added ovber time but the aim is to keep the game as a Zombie Survival game so please dont expect lots of magic creatures in it!
+Most of my changes are around making the game harder and more challanging but giving the players a better UI experience and quality of life.

 All the modules are open source and feel free to re-use them.
 Credits are nice but not needed :)

 # Overview